KDE/digikam-doc/setup_application/miscs_settings.rst

 - **No**: do nothing.
 - **yes**: operate items.
 - **Ask**: ask to confirm before to continue.

+For this last case, a dialog as below will appears during operation.
+You can remember your choice for the next time, this will adjust the operation settings accordingly.

 .. figure:: images/setup_operation_warning.webp
     :alt: